rcbops/pytest-zigzag/README.rst

 You can supply a json config to this plugin containing a dictionary.
 Each key / value will become a property name and value on the test suite node of the resulting xml.
 There is one required config: pytest_zigzag_env_vars.
-This should be a json object that that where the keys are the environment variable names to be collected, if you set value to a string that value will be used.
+This should be a json object where the keys are the environment variable names to be collected, if you set value to a string that value will be used.
 If the value is null it will be pulled from the environment.

 The location of the config file can be specified in two ways: